 Volunteers are an organization’s representatives, as much as the named board of directors, and like directors, they have a lifecycle.
 Bear in mind that volunteers may become donors and boosters, after a positive volunteer experience.
 Those who return for more assignments can also take more active leadership positions, and will serve as organizational ambassadors.

-Without a group of dedicated volunteers most organizations would struggle.
-Dipping into this rich resource of volunteers solves staffing and budget issues, increases outreach and visibility, while building your “elsewhere” community.
+Without a group of dedicated volunteers, most organizations would struggle.
+Dipping into this rich resource of volunteers can address staffing and budget issues, increase outreach and visibility, while building your “elsewhere” community.
 But it can be fraught with risk; the best volunteer experiences happen by design.

 Volunteer Risk Resources